Dhimal language

-Dhimal is a Sino-Tibetan language of Nepal spoken by about 20,000 people spoken in the Terai of Koshi Province.
+Dhimal is a Sino-Tibetan language of Nepal spoken by about 20,000 people, mainly in the Terai of Koshi Province.
 There is an eastern and western dialect, which are separated by the Kankai River.
 Most people transcribe Dhimal into Devanagari and there are standard conventions for extra phonological distinctions.

 Distribution and status

 Dhimal is spoken in the southern Terai of eastern Nepal, specifically in the districts of Morang, Jhapa and Sunsari.
 In the region the Dhimal make up slightly more than 1% of the population.

 The eastern and western dialects are separated by the Kankai River in Jhapa District.
 The main areas of concentration for the western dialect is between the towns of Belbari and Damak, while the eastern dialect is concentrated along the Mechi River bordering India.

 Until the early 20th century, the Terai was considered a hostile environment for non-indigenous peoples and the Dhimal were thus left undisturbed.
 With the mass migration of hill people to the Terai came the destruction of most of the forest cover and thus the Dhimals were displaced and forced into a marginal position in society.
 The Dhimals have been thrust into a cash economy without specific skills or land, and their culture is thus rapidly eroding due to intermarriage with other groups and assimilation to the dominant Pahadi culture.
-Many Dhimal parents, especially in the eastern region, have stopped teaching their children Nepali making the language highly endangered, likely to go extinct in two generations without revitalization efforts.
+Many Dhimal parents, especially in the eastern region, have stopped teaching their children Dhimal making the language highly endangered, likely to go extinct in two generations without revitalization efforts.
 Since the return of democracy to Nepal in the 1990s, the Dhimal have joined the struggle for linguistic and cultural equality being done by other Janjatis.
 In 1993 the Dhimal People's Development Centre in Damak was formed to revitalize Dhimal culture and in 2001 was given some government land to build a facility.
 Some literature has been published in the language and many of the youth are recording and posting Dhimal songs on sites like Youtube.

 Phonology

 Vowels

 Dhimal has 16 primary vowel phonemes, distinguished by length and nasality, and six diphthongs.

+The diphthongs of Dhimal are /iu, ui, eu, oi, au, ai/.